Grand Marnier French Toast is a decadent breakfast that combines soft brioche bread with a delicious orange liqueur for the best flavor!

 For this French toast recipe, I didn’t add vanilla but instead used Grand Marnier and added orange zest to really increase that citrus flavor.

-How to make French Toast:
+How to make the best French Toast:

 Making French toast is about as easy as it gets.
 I’m generally a pancake girl, but when I really want to make a special breakfast, we have homemade French toast.